The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Explicit Representations of Eigenfunctions of

 In particular, it holds

 \end{lemma} \begin{proof} Let us apply the mathematical induction.
-The induction base, the case $k=1$, reduces to the equality which, in view of \eqref{eq:190}, is equivalent just to the equation $\opC E_{\{\pm\}}=\pm E_{\{\pm\}}$ fulfilled by construction.
-Next, let us compute the derivative of the both sides of Eq.\ \eqref{eq:210} for some fixed $k$, eliminating afterwards $E_{\{\pm\}}' $ on the right by means of Eq.{~}\eqref{eq:210} get with $k=1$, and eliminating the derivatives $a_k', b_k'$ with the help of \Eqs{~}\eqref{eq:200}.
-As it can be shown by a straightforward computation, the result reduces to the same equation \eqref{eq:210} with the index $k$ replaced with $k+1$.
-The induction step has thus been carried out and the lemma proof is accomplished. \end{proof} \begin{corollary} The function $ E_{\{\pm\}}(z)$ defined by Eq.{~}\eqref{eq:130} is the identically zero function if and only if $ E_{\{\pm\}}(1)=0 $. \end{corollary}
+The induction base, the case $k=1$, reduces to the equality which, in view of \eqref{eq:200}, is equivalent just to the corresponding equation $\opC \EEpm{\pm}=\pm \EEpm{\pm}$ fulfilled by construction.
+Next, let us compute the derivative of the both sides of Eq.\ \eqref{eq:220} for some fixed $k$, eliminating afterwards $\dEEpm{\pm} $ on the right by means of Eq.{~}\eqref{eq:220} get with $k=1$, and eliminating the derivatives $a_k', b_k'$ with the help of \Eqs{~}\eqref{eq:210}.
+As it can be shown by a straightforward computation, the result reduces to the same equation \eqref{eq:220} in which the index $k$ is replaced by $k+1$.
+The induction step has thus been carried out and the lemma proof is accomplished. \end{proof} \begin{corollary} The function $ \EEpm{\pm}(z)$ defined by Eq.{~}\eqref{eq:150} is the identically zero function if and only if $ \EEpm{\pm}(1)=0 $. \end{corollary}

-We apply the corollary \ref{c:020} to clarification of the conditions leading to identically zero function $E_{\{\pm\}}$ defined by Eq.{~}\eqref{eq:130}.
-Indeed, substituting therein $z=1$ and taking into account \Eqs{~}\eqref{eq:180}, one gets
+We apply the corollary \ref{c:020} to clarification of the conditions leading to identically zero function $\EEpm{\pm}$ defined by Eq.{~}\eqref{eq:150}.
+Indeed, substituting therein $z=1$ and taking into account \Eqs{~}\eqref{eq:190}, one gets

-Hence one of the functions $ E_{\{\pm\}} $ can, indeed, be identical zero and this takes place if and only if $\varphi_0=\pi/2\,( \mod \pi)$. \begin{remark} \rm ~\\[-1em] \begin{itemize} \item A variation of the initial data $\varphi_0=\varphi(0)$ for solution to Eq.{~}\eqref{eq:050} results in appearance of some additional constant factors and this is the only distinction of the functions $E_{\{\pm\}} $, obtained by means of \Eqs{~}\eqref{eq:130}, from the ``fiducial'' ones corresponding to, say, $\varphi_0=0$.
-Besides, with respect to the case $\varphi_0=0$, the absolute values of these factors do not exceed $1$. \item In case of identical vanishing of one of the functions $E_{\{\pm\}} $, the corresponding sum in brackets in \Eqs{~}\eqref{eq:130} vanishes.
+Hence one of the functions $ \EEpm{+} $ and $ \EEpm{-} $ can, indeed, be identical zero and this takes place if and only if $\varphi_0=\pi/2\,( \mod \pi)$. \begin{remark} \hangindent=2ex \rm ~\\[-1em] \begin{itemize} \item The varying of the initial value $\varphi_0=\varphi(0)$ of a solution to Eq.{~}\eqref{eq:010} results in appearance of some additional constant factors.
+This is the only distinction of the functions $\EEpm{\pm} $, obtained by means of \Eqs{~}\eqref{eq:150}, from the ``fiducial'' ones corresponding to, say, $\varphi_0=0$.
+Besides, with respect to the case $\varphi_0=0$, the absolute values of these $\varphi(0)$-dependent factors do not exceed $1$. \item In case of the identical vanishing of one of the functions $\EEpm{\pm} $, the corresponding sum in brackets in \Eqs{~}\eqref{eq:150} vanishes.
 Then the same sum but with the opposite choice of the signs amounts to twice its first summand.
-Accordingly, the following factorized representation of the nontrivial eigenfunction $\EEpm{\cdot}$ still produced by one of \Eqs{~}\eqref{eq:130} arises:
+Accordingly, the following factorized representation of the nontrivial eigenfunction $\EEpm{\cdot}$ still produced by one of \Eqs{~}\eqref{eq:150} arises: